DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 ## 12. How can you read and inspect the memory usage of a Node.js process?

+### 12.1 Using Linux `top`

+Since I love simplicity - let's start with what we already have in UNIX, the `top` command.

 Let's first create a test Node.js program that will run for a long time:

 ```bash